AqwamCreates/DataPredict/docs/HighValueProjectTutorials/PlacementSystems/CreatingProbabilityBasedNPCAntiClumpModel.md

 ## Collecting The Players' Locations

-In order to find the center of the clusters, we first need all the players' location data and put them into a matrix.
+In order to find the center of the clusters, we first need all the NPCs' location data and put them into a matrix.

 ```lua